Transformation and Imaginative Improvisation…

 Lineage

 The work that we use as a starting point for making theatre is derived from a body of actor training techniques that have been handed down in a unique lineage from teacher to assistant.
 They were first developed in early 20th century France by Jacques Copeau (1879-1949), who passed them on to his nephew Michel Saint-Denis (1897-1971).
 John Blatchley (1922-1994) had joined Michel Saint-Denis, Glen Byam Shaw, George Devine at the Old Vic School.
 When Saint-Denis set up a new school, the Centre Dramatique de l’Est in Strasbourg, Blatchley was invited to join him and worked as an actor and director, and assisted Saint-Denis in his new school, taking over the teaching of what was known then as Improvisation.
 Catherine Clouzot was a student at the school and was taught by Blatchley, whom she was later to marry.
 Back in the UK Clouzot and Blatchley developed Transformation and Imaginative Improvisation approaches further, working together at The Central School and then at The Drama Centre, (which John Blatchley had founded with Yat Malmgren).
 John and Catherine later taught at the School of Acting at Arts Ed London from 1981.
 After John Blatchley died in 1994, Catherine Couzot continued teaching at Arts Ed.
 This is where Gabrielle Moleta, training there in the late 1990s, met and learned from her.
 In 2005, Catherine honoured Gabrielle Moleta, Birgit Nordby and Hilde Hannah Buvik by inviting them to work as her assistants and apprentices in order to pass on the body of work before Catherine’s retirement.
-Birgid and Hannah now work in Scandinavia and Gabrielle is the sole practitioner and successor in the UK.
+Birgit and Hannah now work in Scandinavia and Gabrielle is the leading practitioner and successor in the UK.
+In 2021 Gabrielle asked company member Timothy Dodd become her apprentice in this field.
+Tim, who trained at Arts Ed in the 90’s and was therefore taught by Catherine, now began his apprenticeship with Gabrielle.
+Thanks to the support by Ian Morgan at RADA this approach could be passed on in keeping with the way this work has been handed down- through long apprenticeship in the training room.
+Tim now teaches Transformation in the UK.

 The work has been handed down from teacher to apprentice, starting with Jacques Copeau (1879-1949) who passed it to his nephew Michel Saint-Denis (1897-1971), to John Blatchley (1922-1994) and then Catherine Blatchley (Clouzot), and finally, in 2005, to Gabrielle Moleta (and Hilde Hannah Buvik and Birgit Nordby in Scandinavia).